geoadmin/tool-geocat/bgdi-geocat-mapping/README.md

 from bmd.publayer PUB, bmd.timestand ZS
 where PUB.reftimestand = ZS.timestandid AND PUB.gdstechname = ZS.gdstechname;
 ```
 * Process the table to have only unique Layer ID and geocat UUID.
+Delete rows that have emtpy Layer ID or geocat UUID.
 Keep the most recent according to TimestandDate and for duplicated with same timestand, apply the following priority "Productive" -> "NotProductive" -> "Decommissioned" -> "Deleted".
 * Export a `.csv` file with at least the following columns :

   |TECHPUBLAYERNAME|GEOCATUUID|INGESTSTATE|